kpetridis24/global-optimization/README.md

 Preliminary implementation of a [Genetic Algorithm](https://www.geeksforgeeks.org/genetic-algorithms/), utilized to approximate an unknown function, given input-output measurements.
-Flexibility is provided to obtain different results and bias the approximation towards a desired direction, through selection of multiple parameters such as, the size of the population, the k more accurate ones to pick, the number of generations, and the tester-set of the input values.
+Flexibility is provided to obtain different results and bias the approximation towards a desired direction, through selection of multiple parameters such as, the size of the population, the k more accurate chromosomes to pick, the number of generations, and the tester-set of the input values.

 Version-1
 ```